Greneway Middle School, Royston: History

 The school first opened on 9 September 1969 after the Hertfordshire County Council's introduction of a three-tier system of first, middle and upper schools.
 Its opening ceremony was hosted on 3 July 1970 by Royston MP Shirley Williams, who was later appointed Secretary of State for Education.
 The school building had housed the Royston Secondary School (for pupils 11 to 16 years old) since 1954, when it was built.
 The school's name is a reference to the Grene Highway which had linked Royston and the surrounding villages.

 The Hexagon, a wooden shelter designed to provide pupils with peace and quiet at break times, was installed in 2007.
 According to a school spokesperson, "The children are really enjoying the Hexagon.
 They can use it for reading or as somewhere quiet to go at break times.
 It is a good shelter if the pupils are outside at break in the winter and it will be lovely in the summer".
 The Friends of Greneway School (FoGs) contributed £4,000 towards its construction.

 The school implemented an active-listener programme which trained pupils, primarily beginning Year 6, in counseling fellow students who were experiencing bullying or other emotional issues; trained student counselors wore a "Peer Mentor" badge identifying them to pupils needing help.
 Greneway's active-listener co-ordinator said in October 2007 that the program was successful, ending several cases of bullying: "The children are taught their limits, and they know that if they discover anything serious which is going on that they must come straight to me or another member of staff ...
 As well as being available to their fellow pupils when needed, the active listeners take it in turns to run a drop-in centre every Tuesday.
 It gives them responsibility and we hope it makes the school a better place for everybody".

 Greneway Middle School joined Roysia (Royston's other middle school) and the Meridian School (the town's upper school) to form the Royston Schools Academy Trust, Hertfordshire's first multi-school academy, in November 2011.
 The move obtained additional funding and increased freedom from the Hertfordshire County Council, allowing greater curriculum flexibility.

-It was proposed in the fall of 2017 that the three schools in the Royston Schools Academy Trust merge in September 2018 into a through school for pupils nine to eighteen years old.
+It was proposed in autumn 2017 that the three schools in the Royston Schools Academy Trust merge in September 2018 into a through school for pupils nine to eighteen years old.
 A public consultation on the proposal began on 20 October 2017 and closed on 1 December of that year.